DevSecOps-1/DevSecOps/README.md

 2               Complete        config change
 ```

-Rollback to a Specific Revision
+### Rollback to a Specific Revision

 Rollback to a specific revision using the oc rollout undo command:

-oc rollout undo dc/my-app-deployment --to-revision=1 -n my-app-project
+***oc rollout undo dc/my-app-deployment --to-revision=1 -n my-app-project***

 Alternatively, you can rollback to the previous revision:

-oc rollout undo dc/my-app-deployment -n my-app-project
+***oc rollout undo dc/my-app-deployment -n my-app-project***

 ### Conclusion:

-This setup provides a basic but comprehensive deployment of an application in an OpenShift cluster.
-You can expand and customize it further based on your specific application requirements.
+This setup provides a basic but comprehensive deployment of an application in an OpenShift cluster. we can expand and customize it further based on project specific application requirements.